bitifet/SmarkForm/README.md

 <summary>Recommendations</summary>

   * Using some template engine such as [PugJS](https://pugjs.org) to generate html is advised to avoid eventual chararacter interpolation issues.
+Specially with *data-smark* attribute JSON data.
     - Previous html snippet would look like as follows with as Pug template:
     ```javascript
     #myForm